D-score/childdevdata/README.md

         title = {Child Development Data},
-        author = {Stef {van Buuren} and Iris Eekhout and Marta Rubio Codina and Orazio Attanasio and Costas Meghir and Emla Fitzsimons and Sally Grantham-McGregor and Maria Caridad Araujo and Susan Walker and Susan Chang and Christine Powell and Ann Weber and Lia Fernald and Paul Verkerk and Linda Richter}, year = {2021},
+        author = {Stef {van Buuren} and Iris Eekhout and Marta Rubio Codina and Orazio Attanasio and Costas Meghir and Emla Fitzsimons and Sally Grantham-McGregor and Maria Caridad Araujo and Susan Walker and Susan Chang and Christine Powell and Ann Weber and Lia Fernald and Paul Verkerk and Linda Richter and Betsy Lozoff}, year = {2021},
-        note = {R package version 0.1.0},
+        note = {R package version 1.0.0},
         url = {https://github.com/d-score/childdevdata},
       }